Aero-Tropics Air Services Flight 675: Investigation

-The Queensland Coroner's Inquest in 2007, found that, despite evidence that there were a number of issues leading up to the crash, pilot error was the prime cause.
-Families of those who lost their lives in the disaster have been highly critical of the Coroner's findings and the deficiencies in the operations of the regulator, the Civil Aviation Safety Authority (CASA), and the poor company structure and practices of Transair Ltd.
+The Queensland Coroner's Inquest in 2007 found that despite evidence that there were a number of issues leading up to the crash, pilot error was the prime cause.
+"Aircraft engine and flight control system parameters were normal" during the descent, and no other structural defects were determined according to the Australian Transport Safety Bureau (2007).
+Families of those who lost their lives in the disaster have been highly critical of the Coroner's findings, the deficiencies in the operations of the regulator (the Civil Aviation Safety Authority, CASA), and the poor company structure and practices of Transair Ltd.